Pitch Materials

 Template

-Result: A one-pager that sounds like your brand, not a template.
+Result: a one-pager that sounds like your company, not a template.

 Template